RockefellerArchiveCenter/fluxx_exporter/README.md

 - A filter that is applied to grant records (see [Filters](#filters) below.)

 #### Filters
-Fluxx API filters generally consist of three parts, for example:
+Fluxx API filters allow users to export only records that meet certain criteria.
+Filters in this app consist of three parts separated by a pipe character: a field name, a relator, and a value.
+For example:

+Grant ID equal to R-2024-00003
-   - "grant_id eq R-2024-00003"
+- "grant_id|eq|R-2024-00003"

+Project Title equal to Test Project
-   - "project_title eq Test Project"
+- "project_title|eq|Test Project"

+Grant record created in the last five months
-   - "created_at last-n-months 5"
+- "created_at|last-n-months|5"

+Grant record created in the last year
-   - "created_at this-year -"
+- "created_at|this-year|-"

-Note that in the last filter ('created_at this-year -'), the last input of the hyphen is not a typo.
+Note that in this filter, the last input of the hyphen is not a typo.
 This is how the Fluxx API handles less than 3 raw inputs into the filter.

+Only closed grants
+- "state|eq|closed"

+Grants closed within a range of years
+- "grant_closed_at|range-year-cal|2010-2024"

 Consult your Fluxx instance's built-in API pages at {fluxx-instance-base-url}/api/rest/v2/doc to see which filters will work for a given table.
 Official Fluxx API documentation, which is not publicly available, contains more information is available in the "API Filter Examples" section.

 ## Logging